DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Indicative Syllabus

-Crystal Structure.
-Atoms, lattices, symmetries, crystals.
-Common systems: simple cubic, face centred cubic and body centred cubic crystaline structures.
-The Drude model of electronic conduction.
-Breakdown of the Drude model and the need for quantum mechanics.
-The Schroedinger Wave Equation: Particle in a box.
+• Crystal Structure, Atoms, lattices, symmetries, crystals.
+Common systems: simple cubic, face centred cubic and body centred cubic crystaline structures. • The Drude model of electronic conduction.
+Breakdown of the Drude model and the need for quantum mechanics. • The Schroedinger Wave Equation: Particle in a box.
 Tunnelling.
-Electron Waves and the periodic lattice potential.
-Band structure, Fermi-Dirac statistics, effective mass.
+Electron Waves and the periodic lattice potential. • Band structure, Fermi-Dirac statistics, effective mass.
 Intrinsic and extrinsic semiconductors.
 Impact of doping.
 Metal-Semiconductor Contacts.
-Depletion region widths.
-PN Junctions.
+Depletion region widths. • PN Junctions.
 I-V characteristics.
-Calculation of diffusion and drift contributions to currents, and transient charge storage.
-Bipolar Junction Transistors (BJTs).
-The Ebers-Moll model.
-Metal-Oxide-Semiconductor Field Effect Transistors (MOSFETs).
-I-V and switching characteristics.
-Advanced device concepts: Solar cell and lasers.
-Semiconductor device fabrication.
-Oxides, metals, doping, etch and deposition techniques, interconnect, packaging.
+Calculation of diffusion and drift contributions to currents, and transient charge storage. • Bipolar Junction Transistors (BJTs), Metal-Oxide-Semiconductor Field Effect Transistors (MOSFETs).
+I-V and switching characteristics. • Advanced device concepts: Solar cells, lasers etc. • Semiconductor device fabrication.
+Oxides, metals, doping, etch, patterning and deposition techniques, interconnect, packaging.

 Indicative Reading List